abdurrahmanseyidoglu/laravel-ecommerce/README.md

 # Laravel E-commerce

 ## Features

-- User login sign-up and profile settings
+- User login signup and profile settings
 - Adding products to card for future purchases
 - Check in page for taxes and total price
-- Order history page for previous orders
+- Order history page for previous prders
-- Nice and minimalistic design using bootstrap
+- Nice and minimilistic desgin using bootstrap

 ## How To Run
-1) Clone the repository ```git clone https://github.com/abdurrahmanseyidoglu/laravel-ecommerce.git```
+1) Clone the repositry ```git clone https://github.com/abdurrahmanseyidoglu/laravel-ecommerce.git```
 2) go to the project directory ```cd laravel-ecommerce```
 3) Run ```composer install``` on your cmd or terminal
 4) Copy ```.env.example``` file to ```.env``` on the root folder